Data Visualization Tools for Marketers

 Overview:

-Power BI, developed by Microsoft, serves as a business intelligence tool that empowers marketers to analyze data and disseminate insights via interactive reports.
-Marketers seamlessly integrate it with Microsoft Excel and other cloud-based applications.
+Microsoft Power BI is a business intelligence and data visualization tool that helps marketers analyze data and share insights through visually rich reports.
+It integrates well with Microsoft Excel and other Microsoft services.

 Key Features: